HargunBhalla/HargunBhalla/README.md

 ### Hi there 👋

-I'm Hargun, a student passionate about artificial intelligence, neuroscience, and technology! 🧠
+I'm Hargun, a gap year student passionate about artificial intelligence, neuroscience, and technology! 🧠

 ### Previous Experience:
 1. Google's Computer Science Summer Institute (CSSI) Scholar from the Summer of 2021.